 The timetable is subject to changes but we will give plenty of notice.
 Any eventual changes will be displayed here on our website.

 * at the end indicates that it is recommended to also participate in Feb 11, if you want to join one of these single days.
 You will gain an even better understanding if you participate in Feb 11 and Feb 12 before joining these single day courses.

 Permaculture teaches us how to build natural homes, grow our own food, restore diminished landscapes and ecosystems, catch rainwater, build communities, take care of waste and much more.

 The word ‘permaculture’ historically comes from ‘permanent agriculture’ and has evolved into ‘permanent culture’.
 It is about living lightly on the planet and providing for human needs while improving the health of the natural ecosystems.

 Permaculture is a rigorous and systematic set of design tools, ecological principles and methodologies, underpinned by the ethics: Earth Care, People Care and Fair Share.

 PDC Course Syllabus

-The syllabus will cover the following areas
+The syllabus will cover topics such as:

 - Principles of Natural Systems